-This written article is mostly a transcript of my video review.
-But I’ve edited some parts to make it easier to read, and added some points where relevant.
+Please note that this written article isn’t an exact transcript of my video review above.
+I’ve edited some parts to make it easier to read and added some points where relevant.

 Hi, this is Ethan from No Sleepless Nights.
 And in this review, I’m going to be talking about the Sangean pillow speaker, specifically the PS-300 model.

 They make a couple of different ones, but I like this one because it’s very flat, thin and small.
 So you can slide it underneath your pillow and listen to your music, radio, podcast or TV quietly in bed without disturbing your partner.